Barrow Hill: Curse of the Ancient Circle: Reception

 The game received "mixed or average reviews" according to the review aggregation website Metacritic.
 Some of the reviewers praised the creepy atmosphere, the quality of both audiovisual aspects and the logical game structure.
 The game puzzles were considered to be very well integrated with the story and the environment, never seeming like artificial obstacles to the player.
 Eurogamer said that the storyline "fizzles disappointingly as the game comes to its rather abrupt end."
 GameSpot criticized the lack of engagement and scare factor, comparing the game to "a wait in a doctor's office."

+Sequel

+A sequel, Barrow Hill: The Dark Path, developed by Shadow Tor Studios was released on September 22, 2016 for Windows.
+It received a score of 5.5 out of 10 from CGMagazine and a score of 3.5 out of 5 from Adventure Gamers.